It’s hard to believe we’ve already been in La Union for one

 Q: Where are the rest of the books we need for our classes?

 A: We don’t know.
-They could be here next week; they could be here in a few months.
+They could be here next week; they could

 Q: Okay, but school starts next week!